|

 Like Andrew Jackson Nickell, John Ogan was an active combatant in the Vicksburg Campaign.
 As Grant's Army pressed westward from Jackson to Vicksburg, Mississippi on May 16, 1863, John was shot through the shoulder at the Battle of Champion Hills.
 John Ogan survived his wound, and was mustered out with his regiment at New Orleans on November 14, 1864.
 He returned to Vinton County to start the highly successful McArthur Brickyard.
 John also made and played his own violins.
 He enjoyed a long and prosperous life in McArthur, and collected a veterans pension.
 John had nine children with three wives, and passed in 1915 at the age of seventy-nine.
 John is buried in Elk Cemetery north of McArthur, Ohio.

-* Susannah's father, Moses Fritter (1755 VA-1835 KY), was present at Lord Cornwallis' surrender to General George Washington at Yorktown at the end of the American Revolution.
-Moses reported hearing the British band playing, "The World Turned Upside Down."
+* Susannah's father, Moses Fritter (1755 VA-1835 KY), was present Yorktown when Lord Cornwallis' surrendered to General George Washington to end the American Revolution.
+Moses recalled hearing the British band play, "The World Turned Upside Down."

 |